SECRET-GUEST/tiny-scripts/python/Photos/Converter/README.md

 The program also includes error-handling mechanisms to provide informative messages if something goes awry during the conversion process.

-## Complete Version
+## Complete version

-Image Converter is also encompassed within a more comprehensive program called Metamorphix, offering additional options and extended functionalities.
-You can find the complete version here: [Metamorphix GitHub Repository](https://github.com/SECRET-GUEST/Metamorphix).
+You can find a complete version with other options here : [Macara GitHub Repository.](https://github.com/SECRET-GUEST/Macara)